0z13/competitive/README.md

 # competitive

-Most answers are from the Kattis judge, and written in Rust.
+Most answers are to Kattis' exercises, written in Rust.